Sun in fiction: Eclipses

+Some stories depict solar eclipses from other vantage points than the Earth.
+Nat Schachner's 1940 short story "Cold" describes an eclipse of the Sun by Uranus, as seen from its moon Ariel.
+Eclipses of other stars, seen from their respective exoplanets, appear in Asimov's 1941 short story "Nightfall", where it results in the first period of darkness in millennia for a planet in a multiple-star system, and the 2000 film Pitch Black, where it unleashes dangerous creatures that dwell in darkness.

 Sunspots

 The 11-year solar cycle of sunspot activity appears in a small number of works such as Clifford D. Simak's 1940 short story "Sunspot Purge" and Philip Latham's 1959 short story "Disturbing Sun".
 In Robert A. Heinlein's 1952 short story "The Year of the Jackpot", this cycle is one of many that herald the end of the world when they align.
 Hyman Kaner's 1946 novel The Sun Queen is set on a sunspot, where two humans from Earth encounter two factions at war.
 In science fiction horror films, sunspots are occasionally invoked as the cause of various types of abnormal phenomena such as zombies and mass delusions.